-Craig Daily Press sports columnist Nate Waggenspack on the Denver Broncos playoff chances.
+Craig Daily Press sports writer Nate Waggenspack on this weekend's playoff games.

 Writing a book that’s both serious and humorous is not an easy task to master, but that’s exactly what Janet Bohart Sheridan does with her first paperback, “A Seasoned Life Lived In Small Towns: Memories, Musings and Observations.”

 “Thirty-seven Things You’ll Regret When You’re Old” by Mike Spoor at www.buzzfeed.com listed several of my youthful follies, which I’ve detailed below.
 Mr. Spoor contributed the italicized regret; I added the lamentation.

 A trying experience like air travel is not meant for the impatient.
 The people who can’t help but tear into a bag of peanuts seconds after finding their seats are exactly the crowd the makers of “Non-Stop” had in mind as their audience, but it may be the folks with the greater attention span who will enjoy it more.

 A colleague sent me an article to read a couple of weeks ago, and six of the writer’s words shocked me at first, and I thought, “Yes, this is important, but so are a bunch of other things.”
 I really pondered the article and the words that it spoke about how our children perceive their performances.
 I mean, we obviously love sports and all those extracurricular activities, or we wouldn’t talk about them all the time and get our kids joined up as soon as they are old enough.